Skip to main content

 Ginger Drink/Jinja

-Jinja is a refreshing ginger-based drink popular in Chad.
-It's made by blending fresh ginger with water, sugar, and sometimes lemon or other spices.
-Jinja is often served chilled and is a common beverage during hot weather.
-It's readily available from street vendors and local restaurants.
+Jinja is a ginger drink popular in Chad, made by blending fresh ginger with water and sugar, sometimes with lemon or other spices added.
+It's usually served cold and is a go-to in hot weather.
+Street vendors and local restaurants both sell it.

 Ingredients: ginger, water, sugar, lemon